-Advocating for a Fair Financial Recovery for Bicycle Accident Victims in Virginia & D.C.
+Advocating Fair Financial Recovery For Bicycle Accident Victims

 Riding a bicycle next to a moving motor vehicle is a bicyclist’s legal right.
 Although a legal activity, it is also a very dangerous one due to many negligent drivers on the road.
 Unfortunately, drivers of cars and trucks often fail to see small bicycles or respect their right to the road.
 This makes bicycle crashes a possibility anywhere cars traverse.